pragyy/Basic_Neural_Network/README.md

 It is implemented using Tensorflow V1 on the MNIST dataset.
 This project was implemented just for learning process by refering various sites.

+Dataset is in the folder MNIST_Data of this repository.